ADDED TO CART SUCCESSFULLY GO TO CART

 You may also like: How to Lower Blood Sugar Levels During Pregnancy?

-Are raisins & dry grapes safe to eat when pregnant?
+Are raisins and dry grapes safe during pregnancy?

 Yes, consuming raisins and dry grapes during pregnancy is generally considered safe.
 They are a good source of calcium, antioxidants, and fiber.
 However, pregnant women at risk of developing gestational diabetes should limit eating raisins or kismis in pregnancy.